-By engaging families, students can excel in and out of the classroom—building social-emotional skills that will last a lifetime.
+When families are engaged, students can excel in and out of the classroom while building social-emotional skills that will last a lifetime.
 Family resources include take-home activities, family letters, parent nights, and individual meetings to help reinforce skills learned in school.

 [See Take-Home Activity from Grade 2 Kit] [LINK NEEDED]